 Take Action teaches children aged 4-12 years helpful ways to cope with and manage anxiety.
 It is an evidence-based intervention combining recent advances in the cognitive-neuroscience of child anxiety with cognitive behaviour therapy (CBT).

 More than 450 children have completed Take Action since 2004 with research results showing that 60–80% of children are diagnosis free at the end of a group program.
-The program delivery continues to be assessed through questionnaires completed by parents, children and practitioners.
+The program delivery continues to be assessed through diagnostic assessments and questionnaires completed by parents, children and practitioners.
 Ongoing updates on Take Action, including new research trials and news from users will be available via this website.